abyteintime/abit/README.md

 ### Building example mods

-ABiT and Yarnbox ships with a few example mods that demonstrate what they can do.
+ABiT and Yarnbox ship with a few example mods that demonstrate what they can do.

 #### Native mods